duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_30_demos/998_AMOD18_VisualOdometry.md

 <div figure-id="fig:visualodo-path" figure-caption="Path during the VO demo.">
      <img src="visualodo_path.png" style='width: 37em' />
 </div>

-### Demo failure demonstration {#demo-visualodometry-failure}

-Finally, put here a video of how the demo can fail, when the assumptions are not respected.

 ## The AMOD18 Visual Odometry final report {#final-report-visualodo}